 There is almost always a foible or two along the way.
 Laundry fails, leaky diapers and reactions to certain fabrics are par for the course.
 Learn the lesson and move on.
 Don’t let it spoil the experience.
 Use it as an opportunity to try something new.

 There’s a learning curve to using cloth diapers; luckily, it’s a small one.
 I felt like a complete greenhorn at the beginning, but after just a few months into it, my confidence level was pretty high.

-Why do some parents feel they fail if cloth doesn’t work out?
-Maybe it’s because cloth diapers require time, research and an up front financial investment.
-When things don’t go as planned, all that effort and nothing to show for it may lead you to feel twinges of guilt.
+Cloth diapers require some time, research and upfront investment.
+When things don’t go as planned, all that effort and nothing to show for it may lead you to feel kind of like a failure.
 Don’t.